SamiraWettasinghe/RoboticsND_HomeServiceRobot/README.md

 # RoboticsND_HomeServiceRobot
 ## Home Service Robot
 A home service robot is a robot which will pick up and drop off an object per request.
 This ROS project simulates a TurtleBot picking up a virtual object and dropping off the virtual object in a specified drop off location.
+The simulation environment is Gazebo.
 ## Mapping
 Initially [gmapping](http://wiki.ros.org/gmapping) was used to attempt to make a map of the Gazebo environment however [pgm_map_creator](https://github.com/hyfan1116/pgm_map_creator) was chosen since gmapping yielded poor results.
 Gmapping is a laser based SLAM method typicaly yielding good data in practice.
 However, the Turtlebot LiDAR has a very small field of view and insufficient range such that SLAM took on the order of hours to generate a marginally sufficient map.
 Therefore, since pgm_map_creator will directly generate a ground truth map from Gazebo, the project was simplified.
 This map can be found below.
 Future work can be done to implement a Hokuyo 3D LiDAR in a custom robot.
 Or an RGB-D camera could be used in conjunction with a Hokuyo LiDAR to use [RTAB-Map](http://wiki.ros.org/rtabmap) algorithm for mapping.